Overcoming data challenges through enriched validation and targeted sampling to measure whole-person health in electronic health records: Results

-Combined findings from all waves indicated that the non-missing EHR data were of excellent quality (TPR $= 99.5\%$, FPR $= 2\%$), and auxiliary information could be located for $21\%$ of missing components (Figures~\ref{fig:findings}C and \ref{fig:heatmap}C).
-Detailed findings are in Supplemental Table~S2.
-We pooled validated data for the $n = 100$ total validated patients with the unvalidated on all $N = 1000$ patients from the original EHR data to estimate the SMLE once more (Table~\ref{tab:model_fits}).
+Combined findings from all validation waves indicated that non-missing EHR data were of excellent quality (TPR $= 99.5\%$, FPR $= 2\%$), and auxiliary information was located for $21\%$ of missing components (Figures~\ref{fig:findings}C and \ref{fig:heatmap}C).
+The median number of non-missing components per patient increased from $6$ to $7$.
+Supplemental Tables~S1--S2 contain detailed findings.